UnayShah/Panorama-From-IMU-Data/README.md

 4. Run the file project_1.py

         python project_1.py
+    If you want to run the panorama faster (by skipping a few images), you can run it as follows

+        python project_1.py fast

 5. When prompted, enter the folder path where __both__ traindata and testdata folders are located.
 6. When prompted, enter the dataset number to run the code on. __Enter an integer from 1 to 11__.